prof3ssorSt3v3/mad9034/docs/modules/week3/README.md

 - Affordance or feedback
 - Terminology

-**Navigation**

-- Ensure users have all the navigation they need to accomplish the task at hand
+**Navigation:** Ensure users have all the navigation they need to accomplish the task at hand

-**Functionality**

-- Ensure users have all the interactive elements they need to perform the task at hand
+**Functionality:** Ensure users have all the interactive elements they need to perform the task at hand

-**Alternate designs**

-- If there are multiple options for users to accomplish the task at hand, determine which one is most frequently chosen by users
+**Alternate designs:** If there are multiple options for users to accomplish the task at hand, determine which one is most frequently chosen by users

 ### Elements of a prototype

-**What you want to test** determines what goes into a prototype.
+**What you want to test:** determines what goes into a prototype.

 **Scope:** Enough screens for participants to imagine completing the task that you want to test.